sorofaf-hue/Expense-Tracking-System/README.md

 streamlit run frontend/app.py
 ```

-Streamlit will provide a local URL that can be opened in your browser.
+Open the local Streamlit URL shown in the terminal.

 ---